The move from high school to college is huge—but it doesn't have to be overwhelming. Knowing the basics will help you get ready for Michigan Tech.

 - Humanities, Arts, and Social Sciences (HASS)/Distribution requirement (12 credits)

 Electives are courses you can choose to fulfill degree requirements for your major.
-You will choose some electives from lists to meet general education requirements or technical requirements for your degree.
+You will choose some electives from lists to meet General Education requirements or technical requirements for your degree.
 Free electives are typically any course of interest to you.
-Some majors have limited free electives, while others leave you with greater flexibility.
+Some majors have limited free electives, while others give you greater flexibility.
 Electives may be used to meet degree requirements and/or be applied toward credits required for a minor.